sinistersnare/sinistersnare.github.io/content/post/10-crafting-semantics-2.md

 ## Semantic Domains ##

-The semantic domains are also mostly the same, but with some additions to accomodate this partition between 'eval' and 'apply' states.
+The semantic domains are also mostly the same, but with some additions to accommodate this partition between 'eval' and 'apply' states.

 {% katex(block=true) %}
 \begin{aligned}